shahv1057/blog/src/pages/MontyHall.md

 ![](/Plots/MontyHallgoat.jpg "Goat")
 <h1> Introduction </h1>

 This post isn't exactly "Data Science".
-However, it does deal with math and probability, and is a pretty ideal example of math overtaking seemingly simple intuition.
+However, it does deal with math and probability, and is an ideal example of statistics and probability rebuking seemingly simple intuition.
 Here's my take on the Monty Hall Problem: